 In Ontario, increased demand for corn due to ethanol production has driven up livestock feed prices, resulting in significantly higher operating costs for beef producers and compromising our province's economic competitiveness as a location to feed cattle.
-While we feel that our industry may have already absorbed any negative shocks to our input costs from the current 5% ethanol content mandate for gasoline, BFO does not believe a higher mandate could be implemented without resulting in irreparable damage to the Ontario beef industry.
+While we feel that our industry may have already absorbed any negative shocks to our input costs from the current 5% ethanol content mandate for gasoline, BFO does not believe the higher mandate of 10% in 2020, let alone 15% in 2025, could be implemented without resulting in irreparable damage to the Ontario beef industry.